-The program's educational methods are built on the principles of adult education and established around a belief in the learner as a self-directed adult ready to initiate and assume the responsibility for learning.
-Faculty members guide learning experiences and provide opportunities for a variety of experiential, interactive, and self-directed learning incorporating innovation and technology.
-Students and faculty develop sustainable relationships and programs with community partners providing a meaningful context for reciprocal learning and engagement.
+The program's educational methods and philosophy are based on a belief in adult education, which is both progressive and humanistic.
+The curriculum is established around a belief in the learner as a self-directed adult ready to initiate and assume the responsibility for learning.
+The faculty guides learning experiences and provides opportunities for a variety of experiential, interactive, and self-directed learning as well as the traditional receptive learning modalities.
+Students provide an integral part of the learning process, establishing patterns for lifelong acquisition and integration of new knowledge.
+Continuing education is a professional responsibility shared by both students and faculty.